Clock Monte Carlo methods: Acknowledgments.

 \section{Acknowledgments.}

-XJT and YD thank the support by National Natural Science Foundation of China under Grant No. 11625522 and the Ministry of Science and Technology of China (under grants 2016YFA0301604), MM thanks the University of Science and Technology of China for its hospitality during which this work was initiated and partly done.
+XJT and YD thank the support by National Natural Science Foundation of China under Grant No. 11625522 and the Ministry of Science and Technology of China (under grants 2016YFA0301604), MM thanks the University of Science and Technology of China for its hospitality during which this work was initiated and partly done and is very grateful for the support from the Data Science Initiative, the Chaire BayeScale "P. Laffitte" and the PHC program Xu Guangqi (grant 41291UF).